 ANTIGUA: When Duncan Fletcher stepped in to take over as India coach from Gary Kirsten, he said it was "promising young talent" which had lured him to Indian cricket.

-Now, having seen some stellar displays of character as a second-string, virtual India A squad romped to a ODI series win against the West Indies - Suresh Raina's men lead 3-0 in the five-match series - Fletcher believes the world champions have sufficient bench-strength to dominate world cricket for the next five to 10 years.
+Now, having seen some stellar displays of character as a second-string, virtual India A squad romped to a ODI series win against the West Indies - Suresh Raina's men lead 3-0 in the five-match series - Fletcher believes the world champions have sufficient bench-strength to dominate world cricket for the next five to 10 years."It is due to the amount of talent India have," Fletcher explained.
+"Indian cricket is in a very, very healthy state presently.
+I know five years in international cricket is a long time but unless some international teams suddenly come up big, I don't see it happening (India losing its grip)."

 It's a provocative statement from the low-key, soft-spoken veteran coach who has mastered the art of working behind the scenes, but a clear indication that Indian cricket's transition from the era of Tendulkars and Laxmans to the Virat Kohlis and Rohit Sharmas might not be as bumpy as Australia's.